ibm-cloud-docs/vpc/security-groups.md

 A default security group is different from the default rule for new security groups.
 You can customize both the rule on your default security group, as well as the default rule assigned to new security groups.
 {: note}

-For example, let's say you are part of an organization and someone with access to your organization's account modifies the default security group's rule to be different than the default rule you get when you create a new security group.
+For example, imagine you are part of an organization and someone with access to your organization's account modifies the default security group's rule to be different than the default rule you get when you create a new security group.
 Your team member is a very security-conscious customer, and they change the default security group settings to deny all inbound and outbound network traffic.

 In this example, if you create a new resource, it will initially be assigned to your VPC's default security group.
 This default security group's rule denies all inbound and outbound network traffic because of the deny rules your security-conscious team member set up.
 As a result, traffic to and from your new resource will have this deny behavior applied.